mateuszrezler/DRYeR/README.md

-# SO-DRYeR
+# DRYeR
-Stack Overflow - don't repeat yourself - a collection of the best answers to my daily questions - R edition
+Don't repeat yourself - a collection of the best answers to my daily questions on Stack Overflow - R edition

 ## Table of contents
 * `1.R`: